gskema/elasticsearch-query-dsl-php/README.md

 [![Coverage Status][ico-coverage]][link-build]
 [![Total Downloads][ico-downloads]][link-downloads]

-Feature complete, object oriented, composable, extendable ElasticSearch query DSL builder for PHP.
+Feature complete, object oriented, composable, extendable Elasticsearch query DSL builder for PHP.

 ## Features

 - Dependency free
-- Can be used with any PHP ElasticSearch client
+- Can be used with any PHP Elasticsearch client
 - Fully interfaced, ready for custom classes and
-- Explicit class and property naming, fully matches produced JSON and ElasticSearch docs
+- Explicit class and property naming, fully matches produced JSON and Elasticsearch docs
 - All configuration options are listed inside classes, links to documentation
 - Classes can be easily composed, extended
 - Usage of setters/getters so that everything can be inlined and chained.